Woodlands Waterfront: Sea, Land and Sky At The Park

 Woodlands Waterfront: See the Sea

 Officially opened in January 2011, Woodlands Waterfront is a coastal park whose main highlight is its 400-metre refurbished jetty – the longest recreational one in Singapore.
-It also offers a 1.5km waterfront promenade and views of the Causeway and the Straits of Johor.
+It also has a 1.5km waterfront promenade and views of the Causeway and the Straits of Johor.

 The ex-naval jetty dates back to the 1920s and has been attracting visitors.
 This was also where people would come to look over to Johor Bahru when the borders were still closed.